-Father Albert Chan has lived in Brisbane for around 20 years.
-He arrived in January 1985 and first ministered to the PNG (Papua New Guinea) Chinese and later to the Hongkong Chinese during an influx in the 1990s.
+Father Albert Chan arrived in Brisbane in January 1985 and first ministered to the PNG (Papua New Guinea) Chinese and later to the Hongkong Chinese during an influx in the 1990s.
 At present, Chinese Sisters belonging to two Congregations – Sisters of St Paul de Chartres and the Chinese Sisters of the Immaculate Conception — who arrived in 1988 assist him in his ministry to the Chinese Community.
 The Sisters of St Paul de Chartres have established a Residential Aged Care at Boronia Heights and the Chinese Sisters of the Immaculate Conception has established a Residence for female university students at Upper Mt.
 Gravatt.

 Father Chan’s Congregation currently consists of Hong Kong Chinese, PNG Chinese, and some Taiwanese and Malaysian Chinese.
 He celebrates Mass in Cantonese, Mandarin and English but gives the homily in English.
 The Chinese Sisters assisting him say the homily in Mandarin and Chinese.

-Two and half years ago the Catholic Chinese Community built their own Centre called the Sacred Heart Centre at Runcorn.
-The Chaplaincy also runs a very successful Chinese School (Mandarin and Cantonese; subsidised by the government) with about 350 students in 21 Classes.
+The Catholic Chinese Community built and manage their own Centre called the Sacred Heart Centre in Runcorn.
+The Chaplaincy also runs a very successful Chinese School (Mandarin and Cantonese).

 About the Chaplain: